philipmjohnson/template/essays/how-to-get-a-good-recommendation-letter.md

 To get a good recommendation letter, you need to do something beyond simply attending class and getting a decent grade.
 Some students have done that by taking a leadership role in the class and going above and beyond the minimal requirements.
 Others have continued on and taken independent study classes.
 Still others have done an Honors Thesis, or volunteered in my research group.
 For all of those students, I can write a recommendation letter that goes into specifics about what they have accomplished working directly with me outside the normal classroom environment.
 In one case, I wrote an enthusiastic letter of recommendation for a student who received a low grade in my class because he convinced me from his additional activities that this grade was not indicative of his capabilities.

 **Create a high quality professional portfolio, and keep it up to date.**  I teach a lot of students, and sometimes several years might pass before you find the need to ask me for a letter of recommendation.
 One of the many virtues of a professional portfolio is that it can help refresh my memory about your accomplishments in my class, as well as inform me of any additional accomplishments since that time.
 Before contacting me, review your professional portfolio and make it as polished and up to date as possible.
 If I am impressed by your portfolio, it is much easier for me to write an impressive letter of recommendation.

+If your professional portfolio includes no new projects or essays since my class, then it is harder for me to write you a really good letter of recommendation.
+My best recommendation letters have the form: "This student did well in my class, but I am particularly impressed by their accomplishments afterwards...", where I continue with a description of what you did since my class.
+Note that for me to write this kind of letter effectively, I need more than a resume or LinkedIn profile from you, since those only contain bullet points.
+Instead, I need the kind of long-form description available in a portfolio, where you can provide detailed information about projects and/or essays discussing, for example, your perspectives on leadership.

 **Waive your right of access to the letters of recommendation.**  Whenever a school requests letters of recommendation, you must indicate whether or not you are willing to waive your right to see the letters.
 While curiosity (or fear) might tempt you to not waive the right, resist this feeling.
 If a school knows that you have retained the right to review the letters, then the letters have significantly less impact.
 As someone who reviews applications to our graduate program, I am not confident that the recommending letter is completely “honest” when I see that the student has retained the right to view it.
 Even worse, I wonder if the student has solicited letters previously, then selected only the positive ones to forward on.